 “Creativity takes courage.” – Henri Matisse.

-Mechanisation of art Andy Warhol, Jeff Koons, Damien Hirst
+Mechanisation of Art by Andy Warhol, Jeff Koons, Damien Hirst

 Taking this a stage further several highly influential contemporary artists like Andy Warhol, Jeff Koons, and Damien Hirst are known for pioneering conceptual approaches to art while also embracing industrial modes of production.
 They devise initial ideas and provide direction, but do not physically create most of the artworks bearing their names.
 Warhol mass-produced screen prints relying on assistants in his New York studio known as The Factory.
 It is estimated that Warhol made over 60,000 silkscreen paintings and prints throughout his career with the help of his assistants.